Fiume Road Graveyard: Overview

 Founded in 1847, Kerepesi is located in outer Józsefváros, near Keleti pályaudvar (Eastern Railway Station), and can be reached via Budapest Metro line 2.
 It is the innermost cemetery of Budapest, although it still lies about 2 km from the downtown centre.
 Kerepesi is one of the biggest national pantheons in Europe and the biggest outdoor statue park with its area of about 56 hectare.
 It is sometimes referred to as the Père Lachaise of Budapest.

 The cemetery's first burial took place some two years after its opening, in 1849.
 Since then numerous Hungarian notables (statesmen, writers, sculptors, architects, artists, composers, scientists, actors and actresses etc.) have been interred there, several of them in ornate tombs or mausoleums.
 This was encouraged by the decision of the municipal authorities to declare Kerepesi a "ground of honour" in 1885.
 The first notable burial was that of Mihály Vörösmarty in 1855.

 Until the 1940s, several tombs were removed to this cemetery from others in Budapest – for example, it is the fourth resting place of the poet Attila József.

 The cemetery was declared closed for burials in 1952.
 This was partly because it had become damaged during World War II, and partly for political reasons, as the Communist government sought to play down the graves of those who had "exploited the working class".
 At one point it was intended to build a housing estate over the cemetery.
 Part of the grounds were in fact handed over to a nearby rubber factory and were destroyed in 1953.

 In 1958, a Mausoleum for the Labour movement was created by Olcsai-Kiss Zoltán.
 During the Communist period (which lasted from 1948 till 1989 in Hungary) this was the only part of the cemetery highlighted or even mentioned by the authorities.
-After the fall of communism, Kerepesi was still considered by some as a Communist cemetery (for example a son of Béla Bartók forbade his father's ashes to be interred there).
+After the fall of communism, Kerepesi was still considered by some to be a Communist cemetery (for example a son of Béla Bartók forbade his father's ashes to be interred there).